Area of Interest

 Adipocytes are highly specialized cells that play a major role in energy homeostasis in vertebrate organisms.
 Adipocytes are insulin-sensitive cells that have endocrine properties.
 Obesity is the primary disease of fat cells and a major risk factor for the development of type 2 diabetes (T2DM), cardiovascular disease, and hypertension.
 Obesity and its related disorders results in dysregulation of the mechanisms that control lipid storage, insulin action, and hormone secretion from adipocytes.
 The Stephens lab is located at Pennington Biomedical Research Center and uses both in vitro and in vivo models to adipocyte biology.

-Project: The regulation and activation of STATs in adipocytes.
-Significant advances towards an understanding how adipocytes contribute to disease has been made by the identification of transcription factors that regulate the differentiation of fat cells and are involved in the induction and maintenance of adipocyte gene expression and effecting the function of fat cells.
+Significant advances towards an understanding how adipocytes contribute to disease has been made by the identification of transcription factors that regulate the differentiation of fat cells and are involved in the regulating adipocyte gene expression and effecting the function of fat cells.
 Our research has focused on the STAT family of transcription factors.
-STATs comprise a family of latent transcription factors that upon activation by a variety of hormones and growth factors will translocate to the nucleus.
+STATs comprise a family of transcription factors that upon activation by a variety of hormones and growth factors will translocate to the nucleus.
 STATs can be rapidly activated to regulate gene expression and represent a relatively unexplored paradigm in the transcriptional regulation of fat cells.
 Our efforts have largely been devoted to growth hormone mediated activation of STAT5A.

-Our recent studies demonstrate that STAT 5A can promote adipogenesis.
-We have also identified some STAT5 target genes in adipocytes, including fatty acid synthase, acyl CoA oxidase, and PDK4.
+We and others have shown that STAT5A can promote adipogenesis.
+In addition, we have also identified some STAT5 target genes in adipocytes, including fatty acid synthase, acyl CoA oxidase, PDK4, and adiponectin.
 Our studies will hopefully lead to insights into the molecular mechanisms regulating energy homeostasis and may contribute to understanding the defects underlying obesity and T2DM.
-This project is currently funded by the NIH.
+Our STAT5A project has been funded by the NIH since 1997.